Hon. Marcus Joseph Sieff, Baron Sieff of Brimpton1

 Margaret Betty Harvey Anderson, Baroness Skrimshire of Quarter died on 7 November 1979.1

-Margaret Betty Harvey Anderson, Baroness Skrimshire of Quarter was invested as a Officer, Order of the British Empire (O.B.E.).1 She held the office of Deputy Lieutenant (D.L.).1 Margaret Betty Harvey Anderson, Baroness Skrimshire of Quarter usually went by her middle name of Betty.1 She was created Baroness Skrimshire of Quarter, of Dunipace in the District of Falkirk [U.K. Life Peer] on 2 October 1979.1
+She was appointed Officer, Order of the British Empire (O.B.E.)1 She held the office of Deputy Lieutenant (D.L.)1 Margaret Betty Harvey Anderson, Baroness Skrimshire of Quarter usually went by her middle name of Betty.1 She was created Baroness Skrimshire of Quarter, of Dunipace in the District of Falkirk [U.K. Life Peer] on 2 October 1979.1

 Citations